 “The Jazz Festival is the perfect event to showcase both Downtown Northampton and really great jazz music,” said Steven Campbell, president of the Northampton Jazz Festival.
 “The Fest is growing into a week-long festive celebration.”

 The event is sponsored, in part, by a growing number of regional and local businesses.
-Sponsorship opportunities are still available by contacting Steven Campbell.
+Sponsorship opportunities are still available.